Miss Maryland

-The Miss Maryland competition is the pageant that selects the representative for the state of Maryland in the Miss America pageant.
+The Miss Maryland competition is the pageant that selects the representative for the U.S. state of Maryland in the Miss America pageant.

-Kayla Willing of Deal Island was crowned Miss Maryland 2022 on June 25, 2022 at Maryland Theatre in Hagerstown, Maryland.
-She competed at the Miss America 2023 competition at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she won the Jean Bartel Military Awareness award.
+Maria Derisavi of Leonardtown was crowned Miss Maryland 2025 in June 2025 at Maryland Theatre in Hagerstown, Maryland.She will go on to compete for the title of Miss America 2026 in Orlando, Florida this September.

 Past titleholders

 Results summary

 Results of Miss Maryland titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition, not the year attached to the contestant's state title.